SCART: Simulation of Cyber Attacks for Real-Time: Evaluation

-\section{Evaluation}
+\section{\uppercase{Evaluation}}

-To protect real-time systems against vulnerabilities and cyber-attacks, it is important to distinguish between "acceptable behavior of the system" and anomalous behavior; \cite{chandola2009anomaly} Provides a good survey of the methods used so far.
-However, one of the most challenging aspects of current abnormality-detection methods is defining what can be considered as normal behavior, as it is difficult to draw a baseline between good and bad due to the variability and complexity of real-world systems and the lack of well-defined metrics for normality.
-However, Real-time systems provide some extra information that can be used to ease this problem.
-For example, real-time systems are usually "cycle based" and their execution time must be deterministic, with each computing unit designed to meet specific goals and guarantee to conclude its task within specified time constraints \cite{ben2006principles}.
-In this phase of the study, we will evaluate SCART by examining the architecture we developed on top of our simulation in accordance with the construction in \nameref{Dataset}.
-We will measure the effectiveness of the model in common attacks such as GPS Spoofing \cite{tippenhauer2011requirements} by comparing the sensor readings against a run without an anomaly.
+To safeguard real-time systems against vulnerabilities and cyber-attacks, it is crucial to differentiate between acceptable system behavior and anomalous behavior.
+Previous methods for anomaly detection have been extensively surveyed by \cite{chandola2009anomaly}.
+However, one of the main challenges faced by current anomaly detection techniques is defining normal behavior, given the complexity and variability of real-time systems, along with the lack of well-defined metrics for normality.
+Despite this, real-time systems provide additional data that can help address this challenge.
+For example, real-time systems are typically cycle-based, where deterministic execution times are essential to ensure each computing unit completes its task within specified time constraints \cite{ben2006principles}.

+During the experimental phase, a controlled environment was set up to faithfully replicate the operational setup of the drone, facilitating a wide range of experiments both indoors and outdoors.
+These experiments considered various factors, such as weather changes, geographical variations, and visibility conditions.
+Environmental models, including physical objects, were also incorporated, all aimed at simulating realistic flight conditions.

+Simultaneously, the laboratory’s simulation environment, including Gazebo, was aligned with the experimental setup to ensure seamless integration between simulations and real-world scenarios.
+This alignment provided a comprehensive evaluation of the SCART solution.
+These experimental flights, along with software and hardware-in-the-loop tests, were pivotal in assessing SCART’s robustness and effectiveness under diverse real-world conditions.

+Integrating real-time data from drones into the simulation system provided valuable insights into SCART’s applicability and reliability, demonstrating its potential to enhance security and improve the performance of real-time systems.

+In the next stage of our research, we evaluate the SCART method by examining the architecture developed, incorporating SCART as described in Section \ref{Dataset}.
+The model's effectiveness is assessed by comparing sensor readings against a control run with no exceptions, primarily focusing on common attacks such as GPS spoofing \cite{tippenhauer2011requirements}.

+In the remainder of this chapter, we employ different anomaly detection algorithms.
+Through the evaluations performed, we demonstrate that SCART can enhance the performance of detection algorithms, especially when generating anomalous data or attacking critical systems proves challenging.